 - Wide paint brush

-For this project I used a gold acrylic paint to color my aida cloth.
-I really love how it turned out–it make my aida cloth look like a glitter burlap.
+I really love how it turned out–it makes my Aida cloth look like glitter burlap.

-And here’s how you color you aida cloth:
+And here’s how you color your Aida cloth:

 - Mix tintable fabric medium and paint according to the directions on the bottom.
 Mine called for 2 parts paint to 1 part medium.